gotjen/gotjen.github.io/_posts/2020-07-16-Circus-Performance.md

 For ever system parameter, $$q$$, we have a differential equation.
 In this case, the whole system is described by the one free parameter $$\phi$$.
 Notice that derivatives w.r.t. $$q$$ and w.r.t $$\dot q$$ are treated differently, as though they are completely different paramters.

 For our simple pendulum the $$\frac{\partial L}{\partial q}$$ partial derivative acts only on the potential energy, V part of the lagrangian, and $$\frac{\partial L}{\partial \dot q}$$ acts only on the kinetic energy, T part, after which we apply a total derivative with respect to time.
-This simply turns the angluar velocity $$\dot\phit$$ into an angular acceleration $$\ddot\phi$$.
+This simply turns the angluar velocity $\dot\phi$ into an angular acceleration $\ddot\phi$.
 We end up with this equation.

 $$-mgL\sin\phi - mL^2 \ddot\phi = 0$$

 Which simplifies to the same equation we got from Newtonian Mechanics!!
-So we can beconfident that this Lagrangian business works so long as we're meticulous about describing all the kinetic and potential energies in terms of the system variables.
+So we can be confident that this Lagrangian business works so long as we're meticulous about describing all the kinetic and potential energies in terms of the system variables.

 ## 2) Make that Pendulum into a Hoop
 I am going to move in steps to morph the simple pendulum problem into the full treatment of the triple pendulum circus contraption.
 Lets start by turning the pendulum into a hoop.
 This will involve trading the point mass for an extended body: a hoop.
 While we're at it, we might as well formalize all the constants for the triple hoop case.
 At first blush, we could say all the hoops have the same radius and the same mass.
 Animating three hoops of the same size would look dorky if they're passing through each other.
 Maybe we just fake a larger radius for the outer hoop and a smaller radius for then inner hoop.
 That would look better, but those hoops are made of the same steel, a larger radius hoop should have a larger mass proportional to $$\frac{r}{r_0}$$.
 To solve this, I define a linear hoop density $$\lambda_hoop$$, then the mass of each hoop with radius r will be $$M_i = 2\pi R_i \lambda$$.
 You may think this is unnecessarily complicated, but supposing we want to analyse the characteristic time of the circus system from the video later on - its a correction that will mater.